 You hear “The network is down.”
 What next?
 Typically, network administrators will start troubleshooting by checking the primary Internet circuit to see if the line is down.
 Next, you want to take a look at the WAN interface, which can identify whether there is saturation which could ultimately affect performance.
 Historically, troubleshooting WAN interfaces has involved logging into the devices as well as checking device logs to try to identify where connections are coming from.
 The problem with this method is that oftentimes this is not a proactive approach, but more reactive to a possible issue.

-One tool you’ve likely heard of that can provide you with visibility into bandwidth performance is NetFlow.
+One tool you’ve likely heard of that can help you perform bandwidth monitoring is NetFlow.
 NetFlow is a Cisco packet switching protocol that has been around since 1990, but it has been building up steam as the standard method for analyzing bandwidth utilization.
 Over the years, network management solutions have developed tools that have provided more mature, reliable methods for parsing and displaying NetFlow data.

 What NetFlow does is collect and correlate the “chatter” between two devices as the data passes through the device that is doing your routing.
 This minimizes the need to interrogate the endpoints that are talking.
 Today, NetFlow has become the preferred method of analyzing bandwidth utilization.
 You can often use it in conjunction with your network monitoring software.